FAQs

 Applicants can apply for 3 different types of funding.

-1+3 – Funding is provided for students to undertake the Masters in Social Research Methods followed by 3 further years during PhD funding.
+1+3.5 – Funding is provided for students to undertake a Masters programme followed by 3.5 further years during PhD funding, including a Research-in-Practice placement.

-+3 – Students receive 3 years funding whilst undertaking an accredited PhD programme at one of the partner institutions.
++3.5 – Students receive 3.5 years funding whilst undertaking an accredited PhD programme at one of the partner institutions, including a Research-in-Practice placement.

-+4 – Exceptionally a +4 award will be made available to students who are undertaking research of a particularly interdisciplinary nature.
-In recognition of the additional training requirements of the research, 4 years funding will be provided whilst undertaking an accredited PhD programme at one of the the partner institutions.
-Students will be required to complete a tailored programme of 60 ECTS points, identified by the Training Needs Analysis which will be completed shortly after enrolment on the programme.
++4.5 – Exceptionally a +4.5 award will be made available to students who are undertaking research of a particularly interdisciplinary nature, and including a Research-in-Practice placement.
+In recognition of the additional training requirements of the research, 4.5 years funding will be provided whilst undertaking an accredited PhD programme at one of the partner institutions.
+Students will be required to complete a tailored programme of 60 ECTS points, identified by the Development Needs Analysis which will be completed during their programme.

 How much funding will I receive?